Jimbob Writes Again

-James was the real name of the writer but in print he went by the byline of Jimbob, and right now he was sore, and a little more than creaky from traveling a trail of what consisted of seemingly endless switchbacks, gully ruts, and fallen timber.
-He was wearing a pair of sensible sodbuster type round toed boots, his denim britches, long sleeve shirt, vest and his Bowler hat.
-Stuck in the pockets of his vest was his timepiece, notebooks,Dixon pencils, an Eversharp fountain pen, and a Remington Type 1 .41 caliber derringer.The closest he would probably ever get to gunslinging would be to sling some ink.
+James was the real name of the writer but in print, he went by the byline of Jimbob, and right now he was sore, and a little more than creaky from traveling a trail of what consisted of seemingly endless switchbacks, gully ruts, and fallen timber.
+He was wearing a pair of sensible sodbuster type round toed boots, his denim britches, long sleeve shirt, and his Bowler hat.
+Stuck within his traveling bag were his camera, compass, notebooks, Black Warrior pencils, a fountain pen, pocket knife, i-Pad, and his small caliber six-gun loaded with bird shot that he mainly used on rattlesnakes, and other assorted sundries.

-Looking over to the flash of purple by the tree line that had caught his eye, he noticed that the purple he had seen was a cloth shirt, and hung over the frame of a tall, lanky ombre hitching up his gun belts.
+Looking over to the flash of purple by the tree line that had caught his eye, he noticed that the purple he had seen was a cloth shirt, hung over the frame of a tall, lanky hombre hitching up his gun belts.
 The man appeared to be friendly enough, but with his hat shading part of his features, and with that white beard, it was hard to be certain.

 Growing up as a young boy in the farmland of Michigan I am no stranger to the outdoor world.
 Many times have I heard the crunch of snow under my boots during the frigid winters or felt sweat stinging my eyes while baling hay beneath the hot August sun.
 Field corn had to be planted by Memorial Day and should be knee high by July 4th. is how the old guys put it.
 After the corn was put in the silos in October it was also time to Pheasant hunt.
 A good hunting dog to have along with you was like having a multi tool at your side.